prashant0829/WebDev_MyCaptain-june-/Forms/README.md

-## 1.Make a registration form and dont forget to style it .
+## 1.Make a registration form by and dont forget to style it .